Santoshkumaratter/ccs-scraper/README.md

 1. Ensure VPN/proxy settings allow access to the CCS website.
 2. Confirm the provided CCS credentials work manually once to avoid account lockouts.
-3. Run the crawler with a small `--max-products` first to verify ChromeDriver and download folders.
+3. Simply run `python3 ccs_crawler.py` - Chrome window will open automatically.
+4. For testing, you can limit products: `python3 ccs_crawler.py --max-products 5`
-4. Monitor the console logs; the script updates progress via `tqdm`.
+5. Monitor the console logs; the script updates progress via `tqdm`.
-5. After completion spot-check a handful of output folders (PDFs should open, zipped DXF/STEP should contain the expected files).
+6. After completion spot-check a handful of output folders (PDFs should open, zipped DXF/STEP should contain the expected files).

 ## Troubleshooting